Come January 1, it will be legal for private citizens in Hawaii to own a stun gun

 Andrew Namiki Roberts, of the Hawaii Firearms Coalition, had filed a lawsuit against the state saying he wanted to own a stun gun to protect himself and his expensive photography equipment.

-Even though ownership will be legal in Hawaii, it is likely still illegal to carry the Taser with you.
+Even though ownership will be legal in Hawaii, it is likely still illegal to carry the stun gun with you.

 So come January 1, Namiki Roberts is going to see for himself.